 First video of the race-prep is out!
 Be sure you watch it.
 MTBcut delivering the stuff, that is:

+Do you wonder how the track looks like from a riders view?
 Please welcome abord Ben Reids chest-cam.
 The Irish rider schreddin' down the steep gnarl that this hill has to offer.

+Even though things are busy, most of the stuff going down is actually pretty fun.
 Just handed in a script, and looking at this weeks schedule it is filled with meetings regarding shortfilm productions or workshops on everything from writing doco-scripts to directing actors.
 In between that I'm spending some hours in a bike-shop, getting some extra income.
 Oh, and on top of that it's student-tv!
 How's that for a week?

 Thinking a lot about short films nowadays, as we're closing in on our script-deadline.
 What makes short films interesting is that they don't have to bear any obvious meaning to be good.
 Being creative, portray good cinematography, or just brilliant editing can be more than enough...
 The place for such films are all the various channels at vimeo.